trifectatechfoundation/teach-rs/slides/D-trait-objects-patterns.md

 # RAII Guards: introduction

 - Resource Acquisition Is Initialization (?)
-- Couple resource aquisition and forfeiture with lifetime of a variable
+- Link acquiring/releasing a resource to the lifetime of a variable
 - Guard constructor initializes resource, destructor frees it
 - Access resource through the guard